ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 Now, the program successfully compiles.

-### Run-time Errors
+### Runtime errors

-Now that the program or library is compiling successfully, runtime errors can still be present.
-Please visit the [compile-time errors tutorial](https://os.mbed.com/docs/latest/tutorials/compile-time-errors.html#runtime-errors-and-lights-of-the-dead) for further debugging tips and common errors.
+Although the program or library now compiles successfully, runtime errors may still be present.
+Please visit the [compile-time errors tutorial](/docs/latest/tutorials/compile-time-errors.html#runtime-errors-and-lights-of-the-dead) for further debugging tips about common errors.